Glossary | FAQs | Press Area | Links | Articles

 Internet (the)

-The vast worldwide collection of computer networks that all use a common language called TCP & IP (Transport Control Protocol & Internet Protocol) to communicate.
-It that evolved from the ARPANET of the late 60's and early 70's.
+The vast worldwide collection of computer networks that all use a common protocol called TCP & IP (Transport Control Protocol & Internet Protocol) to communicate.
+This evolved from the ARPANET of the late 60's and early 70's.
+(Can this be simplified for the average person who doesn’t understand the history or technical terms?)

 Java Script